 POSITIVE.
 I will excitedly and earnestly help you with what you need because I love helping people and I get excited when I see that someone's vision has a void I can fill.
 Oftentimes this trait seems to re-instill passion in collaborators when they have lost context of their own work.

 VOCALS.
 I deeply understand pitch, rhythm, harmony, and layering, both as an engineer and as a vocal producer/arranger.
 I specialize in vocal tuning and "in-the-pocket-ness".
-I am highly adept in vocal processing.
+I am highly adept in vocal processing as well.

 PRODUCTION/INSTRUMENTS.
 For your productions I will use Ableton, and I'll largely use my extensive personal sample/MIDI database, but I will also happily play live keys, bass, acoustic guitar, percussion, and/or electric guitar as a built-in service when I produce at no extra cost.